cloudflare/next-on-pages/internal-packages/next-dev/README.md

 Let's see an example of how to use the utility, in a Next.js application built in TypeScript using the App router.

-Firstly we need to update the `next.config.js` file:
+First, we need to update the `next.config.js` file:

 ```js
 // file: next.config.js